robsiegwart/resume-builder/README.md

 ### Command Line Tool

-Only command available is `build`:

 ```
-Usage: resume.py build [OPTIONS] SOURCE_DIR
+Usage: resume.py [OPTIONS] SOURCE_DIR

   Generate HTML, PDF, and text versions of a resume and save them in a
   directory.

-  SOURCE_DIR is the name of a folder in the 'Resume Data' folder.

 Options:
   --name TEXT    Specify an alternate filename for published files.
 Default is
                  source_dir.
+  --config TEXT  Specify a config group within local config.ini
   --help         Show this message and exit.
 ```

 ### Resume Data

 Data is stored in YAML files within a directory in the `Resume Data` directory.
 A `Default` directory must exist, which serves as the base set of data.
 Additional directories are then added which overide the data of `Default`.
 Only data that changes needs included in these directories.

-A config.ini file may be placed in a resume data directory with options pertaining to PDF generation and template layout.
+A config.ini file may be placed in a resume data directory with any options to override the default options.
+Options for wkhtmltopdf are the same with just `PDF_` prefixed.
 This is considered a local config file.
-See details below.

 Templates currently use the following files and properties: